 The pillows are incredibly cozy; this foam settles in perfectly around the ears and neck.
 There is a natural cooling effect that comes from the copper outer, which is wonderful in the summer to prevent excessive sweating (and the resulting clogging of pores).

 We hope you have found this guide to copper pillows helpful!
+If you are interested in purchasing a copper pillow of your own, please check our beautiful copper pillow cases.
 If you enjoyed this article, you would probably be interested in learning more about how you can use the health benefits of copper to your advantage.
 Check out our comprehensive blog post here to learn all about how you can benefit from using a copper water bottle or other vessel to store your water.

 About the Authors: This article was collaboratively written by our team of researchers and writers with the benefit of all available scientific studies and other relevant literature.
 Our team of researchers and writers include experienced health researchers.
 Please note that information in this article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.